Click to Skip Ahead

-There’s something about Ragdoll cats that makes them so appealing.
+There is something about Ragdoll cats that makes them so appealing.
 You just want to squish their fluffy cheeks, get lost in their mesmerizing baby-blue eyes, and pet that glorious silky fur!
 So much beauty comes at a price, though: dust bunnies rolling under your furniture.
 But while Ragdoll cats do shed, it’s not as much as you might think.

-Read on to learn more about how much Ragdoll cats shed, along with tips for keeping their fur looking gorgeous and tangle free!
+Read on to learn more about how much Ragdoll cats shed, along with tips for keeping their fur looking gorgeous and tangle-free!

 What Type of Coat Does a Ragdoll Cat Have?